Panic Buttons

 Child welfare caseworkers, adult protective services staff, home visitors, and probation officers spend their entire shift working alone in client homes, community settings, and unfamiliar environments — without the safety infrastructure of a fixed office.
 A national study found that 70 percent of front-line child welfare workers had been victims of workplace violence.
 Research on probation officers found that more than 20 percent had experienced physical assault during their careers.
 Social workers routinely encounter clients with histories of violence, substance use, or mental health crises — in private settings where no colleague is present and help may be minutes away.

 The safety tools most agencies rely on are not built for this environment.
-App-based panic systems require the worker to have their phone visible and accessible during a home visit — exactly the situation where displaying a phone undermines the clinical relationship and signals distraction.
+Phone-app panic systems require the worker to pull out and unlock a phone to call for help — exactly the motion that, during a home visit, undermines the clinical relationship and signals distraction.
 Cellular-dependent systems fail in basement apartments, rural counties, and older building stock where signal is weak or absent.
 Check-in systems alert a supervisor after a window expires — not in the moment a confrontation begins.
 A wearable badge device that a caseworker can activate silently without touching a phone is the only form factor that works in the context of a home visit.

 Legislative and regulatory pressure is growing.
 New York State legislation (SB 6987/AB 7833) requires city and county social services districts to provide wearable or mobile panic buttons to every employee whose role includes direct client interaction in external settings — clients' homes, hospitals, schools, childcare centers, and community locations.
 The OSHA General Duty Clause applies to home-based work: employers must identify and mitigate recognized hazards, and client-perpetrated violence during a home visit is a documented recognized hazard.
 New Jersey implemented alert pendants and Human Services Police Force protocols for child welfare workers following a 2014 attack on a caseworker.
 Vermont and Kentucky enacted safety requirements after caseworker homicides.
 The regulatory floor is rising.